 Despite being among the highest in health-related expenditures, America continues to lag behind other countries when it comes to overall health.
 In the U.S., life expectancies are lower and chronic conditions are on the rise.
 According to a NCHS data brief on 2012 (No. 237), obesity was the reason behind 11 million visits to physician offices, and 74% of those visits were associated with an accompanying chronic condition.
 It’s clear that it’s time for a major disruption within the health care system.

 As Americans, we’ve become passive recipients of health care.
 Instead of owning our health, we’ve transferred the responsibility to our health care providers.
 In contrast, self-care is a largely overlooked and undervalued preventive health tool that offers everyday Americans the opportunity to be part of health care reform.Self-care offers everyday Americans the opportunity to be part of health care reform.
 Click To Tweet

 Self-care is a powerful tool

 Self-Care is a powerful, multidimensional tool that we can use to not only navigate life’s heavy moments, but to make a meaningful contribution to the world.
 By carefully investing our energy into key areas of our lives, we’re able to experience more beauty and joy — without the complications of chronic health conditions.

-Our traditional healthcare system focuses primarily on the physical aspects of our health — our nutritional status, fitness level, laboratory values, organ function, signs and symptoms of disease, and our mental and emotional health, but Living Upp has identified 8 unique dimensions that enable us to live up to our fullest potential.Self-care isn't a trend; it's a basic human right.
+Our traditional healthcare system focuses primarily on the physical aspects of our health — our nutritional status, fitness level, laboratory values, organ function, signs and symptoms of disease, and our mental and emotional health.
+Living Upp’s unique 8-dimensional model helps high-achievers live up to their fullest potential.Self-care isn't a trend; it's a basic human right.
 Click To Tweet